liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-infopath.md

 The following table describes the columns in the **InfoPath-detail.csv** report.

-This scan report contains InfoPath forms that require remediation prior to migration, or at a minimum, validation on the new platform.
+This scan report contains InfoPath forms that require remediation before migration, or at a minimum, validation on the new platform.

 |**Column** |**Description** |
 |:----------|:---------------|